mdx-js/mdx/MDXAST_SPECIFICATION.md

 Please feel free to add any thoughts/criticisms/ideas to [c8r/markdown#50](https://github.com/c8r/markdown/issues/50) or [syntax-tree/ideas#3](https://github.com/syntax-tree/ideas/issues/3).

-These are nothing more than preliminary thoughts on how an abstract syntax tree (AST) might be structured of the `.mdx` specification.
+These are nothing more than preliminary thoughts on how an abstract syntax tree (AST) might be structured of the MDX specification.

 ## Why?